 Why Is My Podcast RSS Feed Not Updating on Platforms?

 Podcast RSS feeds that don’t update can be caused by technical issues with uploading new episodes.
-Try checking if the audio file was correctly attached or whether there is an error in the URL.
+Try checking if the audio file was correctly attached or if there is an error in the URL.

 Can I Host My Podcast RSS Feed for Free?